zukiapp/documentation/README.md

 ![All Issues](screenshots/AllIssues.png?raw=true)

-This list contains all the issues of the projects you are involved.
-Those issues are sorted by Last activity, so recently updated issues are closer to the top of the list.
+Contains every issue for every project you are involved with.
+These issues are sorted by last activity, so recently updated issues appear at the top of the list.

-Search issues
+Search tickets
 -------------

-The search is located on the top of the application menu.
+The search box is located in the application side menu.

 ![Search](screenshots/Search.png?raw=true)

-You can search an issue by key or you can search it by content.
-The search looks for the string at the content of comments, description and summary.
+You can search a ticket by key or content.
+Results will include tickets matching the searched string in the description, summary or comments.

 JIRA filters
 ------------

-Zuki displays the list of your favorite JIRA filters.
-The list also shows the issue counter for each filter.
+Zuki displays your favorite JIRA filters, along with the number of tickets for each of them.

 ![Filters](screenshots/Filtes.png?raw=true)